cslucki/extranet/SQL.md

 - `formation_dossiers` contains a column `id_guid` which is a foreign key referencing `user.id_guid`.
 - `formation_dossiers` contains a column `id_guid` which is a foreign key referencing `user_coordonnee.id_guid`.
 - `formation_questionnaire_avant` contains a column `id_formation_dossier` which is a foreign key referencing `formation_dossiers.id_formation_dossier`.
 This relationship links each pre-training questionnaire to a specific training dossier, indicating which particular training the questionnaire details pertain to.
+- `lm_gestion_lm_comments` contains a column `id_guid_to` which is a foreign key referencing `formation_dossiers.id_guid`.
+This relationship links each comments to a specific training dossier, indicating which particular training the comments details pertain to.